axlevxa/typowiki/README.md

 # typowiki
-TypoWiki - Simple DokuWiki Theme
+Simple, responsive DokuWiki Theme

 ## Modular and structural

 I have mixed feelings about doing a theme in the modernist vein.
 Nonetheless, the idea is to make a wiki as simple and easy-to-use as an evil corporate platform like Google Docs.
 It is designed to match the look and feel people are familiar with and be comfy to read on a desktop or phone.

 ![Screenshot of typowiki theme index page](preview.png)

+(Pictured with the [NSPages](https://www.dokuwiki.org/plugin:nspages) plugin.)

 ## Installation